 Anime First: One of the earlier examples.
 Some fans claim that the whole idea of anime as a medium of its own and not just an outlet for manga started with this series.* It actually started much earlier in the early-mid 1960s with Toei's first animated TV series Ookami Shonen Ken ("Ken the Wolf Boy").
+It was one of the first ones to become popular, however.

 Creative Differences: Yoshinobu Nishizaki and Leiji Matsumoto both claim they are the sole creators of Space Battleship Yamato.
 (The court system has sided with Nishizaki.)
 Both have made their own separate Yamato projects* the short-lived Yamato 2520OVAs from Nihizaki's camp, and Matsumoto's Great Yamato manga between 1983 and their settlement in the 2000s.